moorepants/dissertation/parameterstudy.rst

 dominant in magnitude and the phase shifts are slightly larger for the weave mode.
 But the new mode is stable as opposed to the weave mode being unstable.
-The bicycles measured in [Stevens2009]_ and [Escalonas2011]_ both exhibit this mode, but Steven's [Stevens2009]_ parameters are estimated from a CAD drawing, which may not be as accurate as more direct measurements.
+The bicycles measured in [Stevens2009]_ and [Escalonas2011]_ both exhibit this mode, but Stevens' [Stevens2009]_ parameters are estimated from a CAD drawing, which may not be as accurate as more direct measurements.
 Steven's does show that this mode disappears with very steep or very slack head tube angles.
 The diagrams for very slack head angles more qualitatively resemble the Silver